Mont-Tremblant public transit is free for everyone, all the time. Use and enjoy it!

 Please note that the Public Health Branch strongly recommends that the following groups of persons not wear face coverings: children under the age of two, persons with respiratory difficulties and persons with handicaps or those unable to remove their face covering without the help of another person.

 If you are sick or believe that you have COVID-19, do not take public transit; remain at home.

 Access for people with impaired mobility

 Users who want to take their bicycles with them on the bus can do so, because a bicycle rack has been installed at the front of every bus.
-It’s a natural thing to do, when you consider Mont-Tremblant’s relationship with the outdoors.
+This seasonal service is available from April to November.
+It’s a natural thing to do, given Mont-Tremblant’s dedication to nature and the outdoors.